How to Spend 2 Days in Vancouver as a First-Time Visitor: Best Things to Do!

 Plan to spend at least 2 hours here.
 You can explore the whole park, check out the gift shop and grab a bite to eat as well.
 No car?
 No worries, they have city busses running constantly to the park, they will take you there and back as well which is a great feature that we utilized when coming here.

-2. Seaplane Tour
+2. Book a Seaplane Tour

-This was by far my favorite part of the experience in Vancouver.
-The planes took off from the famous Canada Place Convention Center!
-A strip right along the water with restaurants, bars, docks, stores, hotels etc. We booked a package deal that was the seaplane tour and the Capilano bridge park together.
+We booked a package deal that was the seaplane tour and the Capilano bridge park together.
 The Seaplane was an experience I will always go ranting and raving about.
 I can’t wait for the next one.
 By far one of the best ways to take in the true beauty of a city or a place.

 The price for the package was $180, but you can find discount codes online.
 We found one that brought it down to just over $130 USD and every dollar was well worth it.
-This was about a 30 minute plane ride that took us over the North Shore Mountains. as shown in the picture below
+This was about a 30 minute plane ride that took us over the North Shore Mountains. as shown in the picture below.

-Everyone had a window seat and I was actually lucky enough to sit in the co-pilot seat as all the seats were full.
-As we were flying over the Pacific Ocean and the beautiful mountains it truly was breath taking.
 In a seaplane as well it got my adrenaline pumping as well which was really awesome to feel.
 Looking down you see all the cargo ships, other sea plane tours, boats and people going about their day.
 We turned around to then fly over the city of Vancouver which also was really breathtaking

 3. Stanley Park

 Speaking of must-visit spots in Vancouver, we can’t forget about Stanley Park.
 A nice park right in the heart of the city, with so much to see and do.
-First off, you’ve got to rent a bike or take a walk and cruise along the Seawall – a scenic pathway that wraps around the park and offers stunning views of the waterfront and the city skyline
+First off, you’ve got to rent a bike or take a walk along the Seawall – a scenic pathway that wraps around the park and offers stunning views of the waterfront and the city skyline

 But that’s not all, Stanley Park is also home to some amazing attractions.
 Make sure to check out the Vancouver Aquarium, where you can get up close and personal with all sorts of marine life, from playful sea otters to majestic sea lions.
 And if you’re into history, don’t miss the Totem Poles, a collection of Indigenous art that tells the story of the First Nations people of British Columbia.

-Oh, and here’s a pro tip – if you’re visiting during the summer months, catch a performance at Theatre Under the Stars.
-It’s this outdoor theatre festival held in the park, and it’s such a cool experience to watch a show under the stars surrounded by nature.
+If you’re visiting during the summer months, catch a performance at “Theatre Under the Stars.”
+An outdoor theatre festival held in the park, and it’s such a cool experience to watch a show under the stars surrounded by nature.

 Whether you’re biking along the Seawall, exploring the attractions, or simply enjoying a picnic in the park, Stanley Park is a must-visit destination for any trip to Vancouver.

 The tour takes you along the stunning Sea to Sky Highway, with breathtaking views of fjords, inlets, and towering mountain ranges.
 One of the highlights is the ride on the Sea to Sky Gondola, where you’ll float above the coastal rainforest and get sweeping views of Howe Sound.
-Along the way, you’ll make photo stops, learn about the area from a local guide, and have plenty of free time to explore Whistler Village at your own pace.

 Best of all, round-trip transportation from Vancouver is included, making this a stress-free way to see some of BC’s most iconic sights.